apache/flink/docs/streaming_guide.md

 ### Sources

-The user can connect to data streams by the different implemenations of `DataStreamSource` using methods provided in `StreamExecutionEnvironment`.
-There are several predefined ones similar to the ones provided by the batch API like:
+The user can connect to data streams by the different implemenations of `DataStreamSource` using methods provided by the `StreamExecutionEnvironment`.
+There are several predefined ones similar to the ones of the batch API and some streaming specific ones like:

+ * `socketTextStream(hostname, port)`
+ * `readTextStream(filepath)`
- * `env.genereateSequence(from, to)`
+ * `genereateSequence(from, to)`
- * `env.fromElements(elements…)`
+ * `fromElements(elements…)`
- * `env.fromCollection(collection)`
+ * `fromCollection(collection)`
- * `env.readTextFile(filepath)`
+ * `readTextFile(filepath)`

 These can be used to easily test and debug streaming programs.
-There are also some streaming specific sources for example `env.readTextStream(filepath)` which iterates over the same file infinitely providing yet another nice testing tool.
-There are implemented connectors for a number of the most popular message queue services, please refer to the section on [connectors](#stream-connectors) for more detail.
+There are pre-implemented connectors for a number of the most popular message queue services, please refer to the section on [connectors](#stream-connectors) for more detail.
-Besides the pre-defined solutions the user can implement their own source by implementing the `SourceFunction` interface and using the `env.addSource(sourceFunction)` method of the `StreamExecutionEnvironment`.
+Besides the pre-defined solutions the user can implement their own source by implementing the `SourceFunction` interface and using the `addSource(sourceFunction)` method of the `StreamExecutionEnvironment`.

 ### Sinks